javadzarezadeh/fastforge/README.md

 - `ALLOWED_ORIGINS`: Comma-separated list of allowed origins for CORS
 - `ENV`: Environment (development/production)
 - `SMS_SERVICE_TYPE`: Type of SMS service to use (mock, twilio, etc.)
+- `EMAIL_SERVICE_TYPE`: Type of email service to use (currently only mock is supported)
+- `RUNNING_IN_DOCKER`: Environment variable to indicate when running in Docker (automatically set in Dockerfile and docker-compose.yml)

 ## Prerequisites